FlyingCow/shortas/docs/architecture/index.md

 ### Click Router API

 REST API for route management — creating, updating, and deleting short links.
+Supports lookup by composite key (`switch/domain/path`) and by route ID.
 Uses MongoDB for storage and Redis for caching.
+After successful writes, publishes cache invalidation messages to RabbitMQ so all Click Router instances can evict stale Moka cache entries.
 Includes OpenAPI documentation.

 ### Click Aggregator API